mythaxis/mythaxis.github.io/content/issue-26/Atmoboarders.md

 “No, it’s *right*.
 Because practice makes perfect.”

 He steps up to the table the plank is lying on.
 He flips a switch beneath the table.
-The jet on the ersatz atmoboard—meaning, *here sits something that**’**s nothing like an atmoboard*—begins to glow, all hot and crimson and eager.
+The jet on the ersatz atmoboard—meaning, *here sits something that’s nothing like an atmoboard*—begins to glow, all hot and crimson and eager.

 It’s “Destroy!
 Destroy!
 Destroy!” from the Master.